 Field sobriety tests are used by law enforcement to establish probable cause that a driver is intoxicated – that his or her abilities are impaired.
-After an officer observes driving behavior that indicates intoxication, or stops a driver at a sobriety checkpoint, one or more Standardized Field Sobriety Tests (SFSTs) may be administered: the horizontal gaze nystagmus, the walk-and-turn, and/or the one-leg stand.
+After an officer observes driving behavior that indicates intoxication, or stops a driver at a sobriety checkpoint, one or more Standardized Field Sobriety Tests (SFSTs) may be administered:

 Your performance on field sobriety tests may be used to show that your abilities were impaired, supporting driving while intoxicated (DWI) charges.
 Even if you “failed” one or more field sobriety tests, however, this does not mean that your case is hopeless or even that you were actually intoxicated.
 These tests have weaknesses.
-A skilled Houston DWI lawyer can expose these in the fight for a Not Guilty verdict.
+A skilled Houston DWI attorney can expose these in the fight for a Not Guilty verdict.

 At Thiessen Law Firm, we are highly experienced in all field sobriety tests and know how they can be challenged.
 We have over 100 Not Guilty verdicts under our belt.
 To learn more, call (713) 999-3959.